Gathering a Mindful Presence for the People’s Climate Mobilization

 - Visitors seeking hospitality: If you are seeking a place to sleep in the days preceding or following the March, either in a congregational facility or in hosts’ homes, please view the various hospitality offers here and choose one or a few that best suit your needs.
 Then fill out this form.

 - GATHER: If you’re outside bus range or otherwise unable to travel to DC, join or help organize a Buddhist/Mindfulness presence at sister marches in your local city or town.
 If there is a BCAN chapter near you, reach out!
 These marches are already forming so your best source for general information is the National PCM sister marches listing and partner directory.
+Email us with details of your organizing and we’ll share out to the Sangha.

 - INSPIRE: Generate and share your ideas for visual images and slogans that folks can use for signs and banners.
 See our resource sharing page for ideas.